 - Select the video you’d like to use for your GIF

-- Enter the URL of the video you want to download
+- Enter or paste the URL of the video you want to download

-Note: Curious how we made this GIF?
-Gifox has a screen recording tool that makes it easy to record your screen and make a GIF out of that recording!
+Note: By the way, we’ve created the GIF you see above using Gifox.
+It has a screen recording tool that makes it easy to record your screen and make a GIF out of that recording!